HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 found that the presence of psoriasis, whether mild or severe, conferred increased risks for atrial fibrillation and ischemic

 stroke and that these risks were significantly higher in patients with severe psoriasis.
+Relation Between Barrett's Esophagus and Adenocarcinoma Questioned The risk that Barrett's esophagus will lead to esophageal

 adenocarcinoma is about one quarter of previous estimates, according to a New England Journal